reneesaks/psback/README.md

 * To run all tests use `mvn clean test`
 * To run a specific test use `mvn clean -Dtest=<test-name> test`

-By default, right now, production environment is being loaded in as it is activated by default in `pom.xml`.
+By default, right now, staging environment is being loaded in as it is activated by default in `pom.xml`.
 To mock an user use `@WithMockUser(username="admin",roles={"USER","ADMIN"})` annotation.

 ## Naming convention